iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 A release candidate may therefore have zero or more evaluation-result records, each linked to the evaluation suite definition and dataset version that produced it; zero or more policy-check-result records, each linked to the policy bundle that produced it; zero or more approval requests; zero or more approval decisions linked to those approval requests; zero or more evidence packs, each linked directly to that release candidate; and zero or more supporting documents attached to that release candidate.
 Before a release candidate can move into an approved or ready-for-deployment state, it should have the evaluation-result records, policy-check-result records, and approval decisions required for that release.

 Each evidence pack and each supporting document attached to a release candidate should link directly to the release candidate they belong to.
+Each evidence pack should also link to the evaluation-result records, policy-check-result records, approval decisions, and supporting documents that it packages or summarizes for that release candidate.

 Typical fields for release records include:
 - related asset versions, including the evaluation suite definition linked to an evaluation-result record and the policy bundle linked to a policy-check-result record
-- record-specific state or outcome fields, such as release-candidate state, measured evaluation results, policy-check pass/fail results, approval-request state, approval-decision outcome, evidence-pack state, or intended next environment when a review or approval step is tied to a specific promotion target
+- record-specific state or outcome fields, such as release-candidate state, measured evaluation results, policy-check-result outcome, approval-request state, approval-decision outcome, evidence-pack state, or intended next environment when a review or approval step is tied to a specific promotion target
 - linked evidence
 - created date